-The second meaning of "career" is much more complex.
-It concerns a person's progression through a series of jobs over that individual's lifetime.
-One's education and unpaid work experiences, such as internships and volunteer opportunities, are included.
+The second meaning is much more complicated.
+It concerns an individuals progression through a series of jobs over his or her lifetime and includes that person's education and unpaid work experiences, such as internships and volunteer opportunities.

-When we define it in this context, we are covering everything related to career development including career choice and advancement.
+When it is defined in this context, it covers everything related to career development including career choice and advancement.
 Your career can take a variety of paths.
 Next, we'll examine three possibilities.

 3 Career Paths: Which One Will You Take?

 You may find yourself on one of these three career paths.
-The first involves a string of entirely unrelated jobs; the second, a series of increasingly responsible positions that are related; and finally, the third, a path filled with different jobs in the same industry, each, possibly, with more responsibility than the one before it.
+The first involves a string of entirely unrelated jobs; the second, a series of increasingly responsible positions that are related to one another; and finally, the third, a path filled with different jobs in the same industry, each, possibly, with more responsibility than the one before it.

 - Path 2: The second path involves moving up within the same occupation.
-If you continue to work as a cashier, in different establishments or the same one, you might move up the ranks as you go from job to job or stay on with one employer.
-Your experience in that occupation will allow you to do that.
-As you move up the ladder, your salary will increase, and you will qualify for more responsible positions.
+If you continue to work as a cashier, whether in different establishments or the same one, your experience will grow.
+Doing this will allow you to move up the ranks in the same organization or get better jobs in others.
 Perhaps you will be promoted to a position at the customer service desk.
 Eventually, you may be eligible for a job that involves supervising other cashiers.
 As you move into increasingly responsible positions, your salary should go up as well.

-You may not see your career path represented here.
-It would be impossible to cover all the situations that might exist.
+You may not see your specific career path represented here.
+It would be impossible to cover in depth all the situations that exist.
 For example, lateral career moves—when an individual transitions between jobs with different, but not necessarily greater, responsibilities—haven't been discussed.
-Neither have career changes that involve a transition to an entirely new occupation for which additional training or education is necessary.
+Neither have career changes that involve moving to an entirely new occupation for which additional training or education is necessary.
 When you enter a new profession, as would be the case here, you may have to start at the bottom.